aviramha/ormsgpack/README.md

 * serializes `numpy.ndarray` instances natively and faster.
 * serializes arbitrary types using a `default` hook

-ormsgpack supports CPython 3.6, 3.7, 3.8, 3.9, and 3.10.
-It distributes x86_64/amd64
+ormsgpack supports CPython 3.6, 3.7, 3.8, 3.9, and 3.10. ormsgpack does not support PyPy.
-and aarch64/armv8 wheels for Linux and macOS.
-It distributes x86_64/amd64 wheels for Windows. ormsgpack does not support PyPy.
 Releases follow semantic versioning and serializing a new object type without an opt-in flag is considered a breaking change.